-The Company has implemented a temporary own share repurchase program, approved by the Board of Directors on 11th July 2023 and published through a communication of Other Relevant Information dated 12th July 2023 under registration number 23562.
-The repurchase programme started on 17th July and will end on 16th December 2024.
-The repurchase programme was executed for the purpose of implementing the Fluidra incentivized global share repurchase program approved by the Company's Ordinary General Shareholders' Meeting held on 10th May 2023, as item ten of the agenda (the "Global Plan").
+The Company implemented a temporary own share repurchase programme on 17th July 2023, following approval by the Board of Directors on 11th July 2023 and subsequent publication through a communication of Other Relevant Information dated 12th July 2023 under registration number 23562.
+The repurchase programme was executed for the purpose of implementing the Fluidra incentivized global share repurchase programme for employees of the Fluidra Group approved by the Company's Ordinary General Shareholders' Meeting held on 10th May 2023, as item ten of the agenda (the "Global Plan").